IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 You can potentially avoid that cost by checking for an existing token that you can use or refresh.
 To do this, call [__uid2.isLoginRequired](../sdks/client-side-identity#isloginrequired-boolean) which returns a Boolean value.
 If it returns `true`, this means that the UID2 SDK cannot create a new advertising token with the existing resource and DII is required to generate a brand new UID2 token.

-The following code snippets demonstrate how you might integrate with the UID2 SDK for JavaScript for the two scenarios above&#8212;starting with no token as well as reusing/refreshing any existing UID2 token if found.
+The following code snippet demonstrates how you might integrate with the UID2 SDK for JavaScript for the two scenarios above&#8212;starting with no token as well as reusing/refreshing any existing UID2 token if found.

-{**GWH_SW_03 is there more than one snippet?
-Looks like one to me.
-Could we break it up and have a text intro for each piece?
-Maybe not a good idea.
-Just checking**}

 ```js
 <script async src="{{ UID2_JS_SDK_URL }}"></script>